 - Press the Esc key on the keyboard.

 Applying properties for components

-When you place a component in the drawing area, a properties box appears where you can enter the component’s attributes:
+When you place a component in the drawing area and select it, a green properties box appears in the upper left corner of the active drawing view where you can enter the component’s attributes:

 In some properties boxes, you enter the information directly into the active field.
 In others, you only need to select a predefined value.